DataBiosphere/toil/docs/running/cwl.rst

 Toil & CWL Tips
 ---------------

-See logs for just one job (by using the full log file, requires knowing the job's toil-generated ID):
+See logs for just one job by using the full log file (this requires knowing the job's toil-generated ID):
 ::

     cat cwltoil.log | grep jobVM1fIs